Exploring Annapurna Base Camp Trek

 The Ghorepani Poon Hill Trek, or simply the Poon Hill Trek, is a classic short trek within the Annapurna region.
 Throughout your journey, you pass through ethnic villages, magnificent rhododendron forests, and come face to face with some of the major mountains of Nepal, which include Dhaulagiri, Annapurna South, and Annapurna Main.
 You will get to view most of them from the top of Poon Hill.

 On the Khopra Trek, you follow the same path that you do while walking on the Ghorepani Poon Hill trek.
 The path then descends into the Khopra valley, before ascending back again onto the Khopra Danda ridge, just north of Poon hill.
 The trip takes a day unless you wish to stay at a teahouse in Swanta village.

 The view from here is truly mesmerizing.
 During both sunset and sunrise, the valley is filled with clouds.
 Below us is the sight of the towering Mt.Dhaulagiri.
 During the evening, local yak herds are brought for overnight grazing on the slopes just below us.

 Annapurna Base Camp Trek Difficulty

-It goes without saying that physical fitness is required for this journey.
+Physical fitness is required for this journey.
 The Annapurna Base camp Trek involves, from the beginning of the adventure, quite a bit of walking particularly as you make your way through the numerous villages and wilderness between them.
-Stamina and leg strength, as well as a good balance and coordination, is a must.
+Stamina and leg strength, as well as good balance and coordination, are a must.
 Similarly, upper body strength and a strong core are also important as a lot of these activities involve carrying supplies across difficult terrain.

 Annapurna Base Camp Trek Cost